 Common Palm Tree Pests and Diseases

-Like any other tree palms are susceptible to insect damage, disease, fungus and bacteria.
+There are many different types of palm trees.
+Like any other, tree palms are susceptible to insect damage, disease, fungus, and bacteria.

 Here are some of the more common palm tree pests that you need to be aware of: